Rubishka/TicTacToe/README.md

 5. go to http://localhost:3000/ in your terminal and check the app now.

+You can also test the app in HEROKU: https://multyplayer-tictactoe.herokuapp.com/

 TEST:
 Open new command prompt or Terminal in the project folder and type `npm test`